lamhq/tech-notes/pages/devops/aws/4-storage/3-file-storage/3-fsx.md

 File storage for Windows instances.
 Centralized storage solution across multiple AZs.

-Amazon FSx for Windows File Server provides a fully managed native Microsoft Windows file system so you can easily move your Windows-based applications that require file storage to AWS.
+Amazon FSx for Windows File Server provides a fully managed **native Microsoft Windows file system** so you can easily move your Windows-based applications that require file storage to AWS.

-For scenarios about SharePoint migrations, shared storage, think of FSx for Windows.
+Use cases: SharePoint migrations, shared storage.

 ### How is FSx for Windows different from EFS?